1955 Southern 500

 The 1955 Southern 500, the sixth running of the event, was a NASCAR Grand National Series event.
 The event was held on September 5, 1955, at Darlington Raceway in Darlington, South Carolina.
 This race spanned 500 miles on a paved oval track.
 An unofficial 30-minute highlight film of this race would appear on the collector's set of Stock Cars of 50s & 60s – Stock Car Memories: Darlington-Southern 500; which was released in 2008.

 The local radio station WJMX made it possible to hear the entire race.
-Coverage of the race would be spotty outside the Darlington area due to the broadcasting limitations of AM radio.
 Confederate flags were frequently flown in all parts of the state back then; they were shown alongside the Stars and Stripes.

 Background

 Darlington Raceway, nicknamed by many NASCAR fans and drivers as "The Lady in Black" or "The Track Too Tough to Tame" and advertised as a "NASCAR Tradition", is a race track built for NASCAR racing located near Darlington, South Carolina.
 It is a unique, somewhat egg-shaped design, an oval with the ends of very different configurations.
 A condition which supposedly arose from the proximity of one end of the track to a minnow pond the owner refused to move.
 The track makes it challenging for crews to set up their car's handling in a way that will be effective at both ends.

 The track is a four-turn 1.366 mi oval.
 The track's first two turns are banked at twenty-five degrees.
 While the final two turns are banked two degrees lower at twenty-three degrees.
 The front stretch (the location of the finish line) and the back stretch is banked at six degrees.
 Darlington Raceway can seat up to 60,000 people.

 Darlington has something of a legendary quality among drivers and older fans; this is probably due to its long track length relative to other NASCAR speedways of its era.
 It's the first venue where many fans realized the truly high speeds that stock cars can achieve on a long track.
 The track allegedly earned the moniker The Lady in Black because the night before the race the track maintenance crew would cover the entire track with fresh asphalt sealant, in the early years of the speedway, thus making the racing surface dark black.
 Darlington is also known as "The Track Too Tough to Tame" because drivers can run lap after lap without a problem and then bounce off of the wall the following lap.
 Racers explain that they have to race the racetrack, not their competition.
 Drivers who hit the wall gain their "Darlington Stripe", thanks to the car's missing paint.